xXAI-botXx/Calm-GPT/README.md

 First message from "User" -> will be given from the system:
 Tell me an interactive story to calm me down.
 It should be mindful with lots of details and meditative.
 Breathing exercises and visualizations should also be incorporated into the story.-->

-1. The system writes a welcome message and that the user should write down 3 words or "surprise me"/"you decide"/"".
+1. The system writes a welcome message and that the user should write down 1 word which defines the location of the adventureor "surprise me"/"you decide"/"random"/"".
-2. Then the user writes 3 words or "surprise me"/"you decide"/"".
-Which is the first Input for the GPT-Model
+2. Then the user writes 1 word or "surprise me"/"you decide"/"random"/"".
+Then the first Input for the GPT-Model will be created and given to the model.
-3. The algorithm uses the 3 words to create a calm story or generates a own story, when no word is given (or the user wants the system to surprise him)
+3. The algorithm uses the 1 word to create a calm story or generates a own story, when no word is given (or the user wants the system to surprise him)
 4. Now the User should have an interactive story to calm down